 If you have any questions on degree recognition or equivalence, please do not hesitate to contact the Admissions and Crediting Office for further help.

 Upon admission, entry requirements may be requested.
-These must be fulfilled before graduation.
+Prior to starting the programme you will have to complete the integration week "MCS Integration Days".
+The remaining admission requirements must be fulfilled before graduation.

-Students who do not have any knowledge of German at the start of their studies must attend a German language course (minimum level A1 (GER)) before graduating.
-Crediting of internationally recognised language certificates is possible during your Master's studies.
-Please find a list of recognised language certificates in the Directives, Annex I, page 46.
+Students who do not have any knowledge of German at the start of their studies must complete a German language course (minimum level A1 (GER)) before graduating.
+During your studies you will be able to have your internationally recognised language certificates credited towards fulfilling this condition.
+Please find a list of recognised language certificates in the Directives of the Dean of Studies, Annex I, page 46.

-All students must provide evidence of sufficient accounting knowledge to successfully complete their Master's degree programme.
-If you have already acquired sufficient knowledge of accounting during your studies, the evidence can be credited during the admission process.
-If this evidence is missing at the time of admission, the accountancy examination has to be taken at the University of St.Gallen.
+All students must provide evidence of sufficient knowledge of accounting to successfully complete their master's degree.
+Knowledge of accounting acquired during previous studies may be recognised and credited towards fulfilling this condition during the admission process.
+If you cannot provide proof of sufficiant knowledge of accounting at the time of admission, you will have to take the accountancy exam at the University of St.Gallen.

 The degree programme starts in the autumn semester.
 Please apply online.
 The application fee is CHF 250.